PET imaging of skeletal muscle

 Superficial blood flow reduction can be detected using Laser Doppler perfusion imaging.
 Quantitative measurement of nutritive perfusion in skeletal muscle muscle is possible with [15O]H2O PET.

-In the microcirculation of resting skeletal muscle, hematocrit is much lower than in larger blood vessels because red blood cells travel there faster than plasma.
+In the microcirculation of resting skeletal muscle, hematocrit is much lower than in the blood in larger vessels, because red blood cells travel there faster than plasma.
 At rest, in almost all capillaries at least plasma is flowing, and in most capillaries there is also RBC flux, although with slow velocity.
 In working muscle the velocity, hematocrit, and RBC and plasma flux increases.
 In vivo microscopy has revealed that work or maximal vasodilation does not increase the proportion of capillaries with RBC flow (Poole et al., 2013).
 Partial pressure of O2 is low but almost uniform inside myocytes of a working muscle.
 O2 flux is dependent on the density of RBCs close to the myocytes, and usage in mitochondria, but not limited by the diffusion of O2.
 Oxygen diffusion is very fast because of the small size of O2 molecule and its lipophilicity.
 Even very low transit times do not limit RBC O2 offloading.
 However, RBC flux may be absent in about half of capillaries in certain diseases such as chronic heart failure, diabetes, and sepsis.

 Near-infrared spectroscopy (NIRS) is commonly used to study the oxygenation status of skeletal muscle, as it allows quantification of deoxygenated and oxygenated haemoglobin; NIRS signals are attenuated by the adipose tissue, and NIRS measurements must be corrected for adipose tissue thickness (Craig et al., 2017).
 NMR techniques can be used to measure the oxygen saturation of myoglobin, although the precision in early studies may have been suboptimal (Tran et al., 1999).
 Muscle perfusion can be reduced by 50% before decrease in oxygen saturation can be observed with NIRS (Thomassen et al., 2017).